 The Complainant is Dycom Industries, Inc., United States of America (“United States”), represented by Shearman & Sterling LLP, United States.

-The disputed domain name <dycomind.net> is registered with Gandi SAS (the “Registrar”).
+The disputed domain name <dycomindi.com> (the “Disputed Domain Name”) is registered with eNom, Inc. (the “Registrar”).

-The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on August 12, 2020.
-On August 13, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the disputed domain name.
-On July 14, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the disputed domain name which differed from the named Respondent and contact information in the Complaint.
-The Center sent an email communication to the Complainant on July 14, 2020, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
-The Complainant filed an amended Complaint on July 14, 2020.
+The Complaint was filed with the WIPO Arbitration and Mediation Center (the “Center”) on September 25, 2020.
+On September 28, 2020, the Center transmitted by email to the Registrar a request for registrar verification in connection with the Disputed Domain Name.
+On September 28, 2020, the Registrar transmitted by email to the Center its verification response disclosing registrant and contact information for the Disputed Domain Name, which differed from the named Respondent and contact information in the Complaint.
+The Center sent an email communication to the Complainant on September 29, 2020, providing the registrant and contact information disclosed by the Registrar, and inviting the Complainant to submit an amendment to the Complaint.
+The Complainant filed an amended Complaint on September 29, 2020.

 The Center verified that the Complaint together with the amended Complaint satisfied the formal requirements of the Uniform Domain Name Dispute Resolution Policy (the “Policy” or “UDRP”), the Rules for Uniform Domain Name Dispute Resolution Policy (the “Rules”), and the WIPO Supplemental Rules for Uniform Domain Name Dispute Resolution Policy (the “Supplemental Rules”).

-In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on August 24, 2020.
-In accordance with the Rules, paragraph 5, the due date for Response was September 13, 2020.
-The Respondent did not submit any response.
-Accordingly, the Center notified the Respondent’s default on September 14, 2020.
+In accordance with the Rules, paragraphs 2 and 4, the Center formally notified the Respondent of the Complaint, and the proceedings commenced on September 30, 2020.
+In accordance with the Rules, paragraph 5, the due date for Response was October 20, 2020.
+On October 2 and 12, 2020, the Center received email communications concerning an identity theft in this case.
+Accordingly, the Center informed the Parties of the latter on October 14, 2020 and proceeded to panel appointment on October 21, 2020.

-The Center appointed Evan D. Brown as the sole panelist in this matter on September 18, 2020.
+The Center appointed Lynda M. Braun as the sole panelist in this matter on November 2, 2020.
 The Panel finds that it was properly constituted.
 The Panel has submitted the Statement of Acceptance and Declaration of Impartiality and Independence, as required by the Center to ensure compliance with the Rules, paragraph 7.

 The Respondent did not reply to the Complainant’s contentions.